-In the first half of the 1800s, tales as a story form was deeply revered among the Germans.
+In the first half of the 1800s, tales as a story form, as a form of art - was highly esteemed among the Germans.
 German Romantics had a deep sympathy for the genre and produced tales too.

-The Grimm brothers collected, edited, and published their Hausmärchen - or Household Tales - in the early half of the 1800s.
+The Grimm Brothers.
+The Grimm brothers collected, edited and published their Hausmärchen - or Household Tales - in the early half of the 1800s.
 The Grimms also published German Legends (Deutsche Sagen), first in 1816 and 1818, in two volumes.

-And still earlier, in century after century, German legends and lays were produced around famous persons and places, such as emperors and kings and noblemen of the Holy Roman Empire - a union of territories in Central Europe during the Middle Ages and the Early Modern period.
-This "feudal forerunner of EU" had lasted over 840 years when it was dissolved in 1806.
+A long period with prominent persons to spin tales about.
+And still earlier, century after century, German legends and lays were produced around famous persons and places, such as emperors and kings and noblemen of the Holy Roman Empire, which was a union of territories in Central Europe during the Middle Ages and the Early Modern period.
+The empire was not holy or Roman, but it stood the test of time as a feudal forerunner of "the bare bones of EU" and lasted over 840 years before it was dissolved in 1806.

 Many folklore motifs and wide-spread interests are found in stories about famous persons and places.
-I also consider that cherished tales indicate deep issues in a folk.
+One may consider to what degree cherished tales indicate deep issues in a folk or locality.

+This selection.
 The following stories have been selected and edited by me.
-I have used up to several versions to form a story.
+I have used up to several versions to form a story, but usually less than that.
 Translations I have had recourse to, are listed below.

 Frary, Marie Harriette, and Charles Maurice Stebbins.
 The Sunken City and Other Stories.
 Springfield, Mass.: Milton Bradley, 1919.